How might we create a design that increases ticket sales among both season subscribers and those new to the symphony experience?

 Being that the sorted taxonomy closely mimicked the existing, the UX Designer, Amanda White, took another look at the user data and found that the majority of the frustrations were based on the aesthetic of the navigation system and were less about the website’s organizational structure.
 With that said, those subtle structural changes will be implemented in the redesign with client approval.

 A sitemap is a hierarchical diagram showing the structure of a website and defines a website’s taxonomy.
-The new website structure explored by the UX Designer, Amanda White, was implemented in the new sitemap.
+The new website structure was implemented in the new sitemap.
 The key changes made in the new website’s structure are listed below.